Art Nouveau Jewellery: From Past to Present

 Innovative Materials

 Art Nouveau designers sought out materials and methods that allowed them to create work that felt fluid, luminous, and full of life.
-Techniques like stained glass and enamel were used to introduce light and colour in ways that echoed the movement’s organic forms.
-Stylised floral motifs, curved lines, and jewel-like tones appeared across architecture, interiors, and decorative objects — often crafted with remarkable delicacy.
+In architecture, techniques like stained glass and enamel were used to introduce light and colour in ways that echoed the movement’s organic forms.

 These innovations weren’t just for show; they reflected a deeper belief that beauty and utility could coexist.
 Through hand-moulded glass, intricate metalwork, and layered textures, Art Nouveau transformed everyday design into something expressive, immersive, and emotionally resonant.